microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

 ## Success Criteria

+- Verify you have access to the contents of the `Resources.zip` package provided by your Coach.
 - Verify you can see the website deployed
 - Verify the resources contained in architecture diagram below are present in your own Azure subscription.